 Swipe is central to Tinder’s design.
 List of prospective matches based on geographical location, number of mutual friends, and common interests are suggested to a user who is asked to swipe right to like and left to dislike the suggested profile and continue the search.
 Tinder was the first application to use this feature.

 Users get matched if both of them have liked each other.
 A match is a prerequisite to start a chat.

 Introduced on October 1, 2015, with the new Super Like feature users, instead of indicating anonymously that they are interested in someone by swiping right, can Super Like them which notifies them that they are interested in them.
 Users are three times as likely to find a match by using super like feature.

 Tinder Plus (Freemium model)

-Though launched as a fully free application in 2013, tinder changed its operating model in 2015 to a freemium business model where it started charging for some features like unlimited swipes, location change etc. These features were a part of Tinder Plus which divided the operating model into two halves – The money making Tinder Plus, and network making Tinder basic.
+Though launched as a fully free application in 2013, tinder changed its operating model in 2015 to a freemium business model where it started charging for some features like unlimited swipes, location change, etc. These features were a part of Tinder Plus which divided the business model into two halves – The money-making Tinder Plus, and network making Tinder basic.